gokulm/BoltOn/docs/index.md

 Configuration
 --------------

 After installing the package, call BoltOn() and UseBoltOn() extension methods in ConfigureServices() and Configure() methods respectively.
-To use UseBoltOn() extension method, install the BoltOn.AspNetCore package.

     .
     .
     using BoltOn;
-    using BoltOn.AspNetCore;

     namespace BoltOn.Samples.WebApi
     {